-Wimpole Hall, Gardens, Park & Farm - 8 miles southwest of Cambridge off A603, junction 12 off M11.
+Wimpole Hall, Gardens, Park and Farm - 8 miles southwest of Cambridge off A603, junction 12 off M11.

 Discover how this magnificent Cambridgeshire country estate, with its colourful history of owners, followed the latest design fashions over the past 300 years.